treeman/mining-incorporated/README.md

 * remove typedef shared ptrs
 * unit tests
     for fmt at least
-* Preview building and items, see Prison Architect
 * Refactor RoomType into OreType or similar
 * Multiple levels
 * Use lua for constants and definitions